 Winter can be a tricky time to stay healthy with everyone seemingly having a cold or virus.
 Training can have an impact on your immune system and you don’t want to end up losing training time as a result of getting ill or injured.
 Here’s a few tips that will help make it through to Spring in tip top condition.

 Ramp up your training carefully.
 If you're starting training for the first time or after an end of season break, it’s important to build up carefully.
 Too much, too quickly and you can end up easily fatigued.
-Follow your plan carefully and be patient.
+Follow your cycling or triathlon training plan carefully and be patient.
 There’s no point trying to reach a peak in fitness so far out from the start of the season.

 If the weather is bad stay in and hit the turbo.
 There’s no training benefit from being laid up with flu or a broken collar bone.
 Set up your indoor training area so it’s quick and easy to train should you need to.
 If you do train indoors don’t underestimate the impact the cold or heat can have depending on where you have your training set up.
 Have a heater or fan set up ready so you can warm up the area before the session begins.
 Then have a fan ready to keep you cool.
 It needs to be a good quality high velocity fan - you’ll generate a lot of heat in an enclosed environment.
 Also have a track suit top or similar ready to put on after the session if the ambient temperature is cold.
 Take off any sweaty t-shirt, jersey or base layer and put the track suit top on.
 You’ll cool rapidly and this will help minimise any loss of heat and chill from the sweaty clothing.